 Our employees or prospective clients often come to us, wondering why our figures don’t match the improbable 95% retention rates offered by some unscrupulous scheme providers – here’s why…

 All sorts of weird and wonderful schemes continue to emerge in an attempt to avoid tax.
 HM Revenue & Customs (HMRC) continually pool more resources to shut these down.
-The new Promoters of Tax Avoidance Schemes (POTAS) legislation grants HMRC even more powers to attack not only the users of the schemes but those who promote them too.
-It allows retrospective action and introduces new penalties for a person who has enabled another person or business to use a tax avoidance arrangement that is later defeated by HMRC.
+The new Promoters of Tax Avoidance Schemes (POTAS) legislation grants HMRC even more powers to attack the users of the schemes and those who promote them.
+It allows retrospective action and introduces new penalties for a person who has enabled another person or business to use a tax avoidance arrangement later defeated by HMRC.

 A common move is to utilise loans to pay employees instead of salary.
 For example, an employer pays you £1,000, which would usually attract income tax, employees NI and employers NI.
 But instead, they pay you just £100 and put the remaining £900 (less their admin fees) into a trust for you.
 The trust gives you the £900 under a loan agreement, with the loan being an asset of the trust.

 The loan only becomes taxable once written off.
 The scheme provider will assure you that the loan will NEVER be written off; you’ll just pay a small amount of tax via your P11d and Bob’s your uncle; you have your 95% take home.
 You will always have the loan hanging over you, and should the scheme change or migrate; there is always a chance you could be asked to repay it.
 You will have to declare the P11d figure on your tax return.

 HMRC aren’t fools and will be well aware of the scheme already, and it opens the door for them to assess the loans as income at a later point and demand the income and NI that was avoided.
 By this point, you’ll try to contact the scheme provider who is unresponsive or will have changed names and you are left with a hefty bill from HMRC…